 - Focusing problems, poor depth perception, and color blindness

 Early diagnosis can prevent future eye health complications and greatly improve the child’s quality of life.
 We urge parents to be proactive about their child’s eye health and get their child’s eyes checked regularly.
 To set up your child’s pediatric eye exam at our office in Lawrenceville, contact us today.

 Can my child wear contact lenses during sports activities?

 Yes, as long as your child is responsible and old enough, contacts are a very good option for sport activities since they don’t fall off your face and give you better side vision.

 When should my child's eyes be examined?

-It is recommended for children to get their first eye exam at age three and then before starting school if there is no obvious poor vision or crossed eye.
+It is recommended for children to get their first eye exam at six months old followed by a second exam at age three and then another exam before starting school if there is no obvious poor vision or crossed eyes.

 Will sitting too close to the television set hurt my child's eyes?